hs282/hop-calendar/docs/SRS.md

 - Student can view all upcoming assignments in calendar view
 - Student can distinguish upcoming assignments by class
 - Student can expand an upcoming assignment object for more details
-- Student can enroll (subscribe) to a Instructor's class
+- Student can enroll in (subscribe to) an Instructor's class
+- Student can delete (drop) a course
-- Instructor can perform CRUD operations on their feed
+- Instructor can perform CRUD operations on their feed for both courses and tasks

 ### Nice to have
 - Q&A board for each upcoming assignment object
+- Search bar with filters where students can search for courses to add
-- Switch between monthly and weekly calendar view
+- Students can choose from monthly, weekly, and daily calendar views
+- Students can mark tasks as being complete
-- External links to Gradescope, Piazza platforms
+- External links to Gradescope, Piazza, instructors' personal course websites
-- Connection to SIS
+- Connections to SIS, Blackboard

 ## Software Architecture
-This application will only be for Web (browswer) based users, although it will be responsive to mobile browser aspect ratios.
+This application will only be for Web (browser) based users, although it will be responsive to mobile browser aspect ratios.
   The application will conform to traditional Client-Server architecture with a database store.